covered2go travel insurance

 Off-piste skiing warning sign – check your winter sports cover before travelling

-Every policy has limits and exclusions, so it’s important to know where cover ends.
+Every policy has limits and exclusions, so it’s important to understand where cover may not apply.
 You may not be covered for:

-For extra safety guidance and preparation tips, the Ski Club of Great Britain’s safety guide offers practical advice for staying safe on the slopes.
+For additional safety guidance and preparation tips, the Ski Club of Great Britain’s safety guide offers practical advice for staying safe on the slopes.

 Common Ski Insurance Claims